Civil War Recruiting

 In the 20th century, Owen County faced some challenges, including economic downturns and population decline.
 However, the county has also seen periods of growth and rejuvenation.
 Today, Owen County remains primarily rural and agricultural, with a strong sense of community and a commitment to preserving its historical heritage.
 The county continues to attract visitors with its scenic beauty, outdoor recreational opportunities, and annual events.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Owen County, Kentucky.
+This timeline provides a concise overview of the key events in the history of Owen County, Kentucky.

 • 1799: Owen County is established as a county in the state of Kentucky.